Accidents in the hospitality industry

 Accidents in the hospitality industry are a cause for concern due to the unique challenges the industry faces.
 The latest accident investigation statistics issued by the HSE show that occupation is the biggest influence on the risk of a workplace injury.
 The statistics suggest that hospitality workers have lower than average work-related illness, but a higher than average work-related accident rate.
 So what are the main reasons for the high accident rate and what can you do to control them?

-- Slips, Trips and Falls – There are several reasons why hospitality workers have more slips, trips and falls than other workers.
+- Slips, Trips and Falls – There are several reasons why hospitality workers have more slips, trips and fall accidents than other workers.
 With most hospitality venues serving drinks, the likelihood of spillages is high.
 Another factor is that regular deliveries increase the chances of trip hazards being present.

 - Lifting and Moving Loads – Lifting and handling injuries, including pain in the back, neck, arms and legs can either develop over time, where workers are frequently handling heavy or awkward loads, or they can occur as a result of poor technique or straining during a one-off event, e.g. collecting deliveries, pushing trollies or moving furniture.